 …

+NOTE—The value 2007 in the AID12 subfield can be used for an HE variant User Info field, if the Trigger frame is generated by a non-EHT HE AP, whereas the value 2007 in the AID12 subfield cannot be used for an HE variant User Info field, if the Trigger frame is generated by an EHT AP (see 9.3.1.22.1.2.3 (Special User Info field) for details).

 If the AID12 subfield is 2046, then the remaining subfields in the HE variant User Info field are reserved except for the RU Allocation subfield, which indicates the RU location of the unallocated RU.